mendicant-original/s10-notes/configuration.md

 ## Providing example configurations

-Let's start of with an example configuration file from s10-int.
+Let's start off with an example configuration file from s10-int.
 For this exercise we need to configure a mail server.
 We're most likely going to need a handful of variables describing our email account, polling time, and how to send/receive messages.
 Our configuration file currently resides in `lib/mail_server/configuration.rb` and looks something like this.

 ```ruby
 module MailServer